-When off-hook, if OPE is set and LVCS = 11111, the dc termination is disabled (800 $\Omega$ presented to the line), the hookswitch current is reduced, and the OPD bit is set.
+When off-hook, if OPE is set and LVCS = 11111, the dc termination is disabled (800 Ω presented to the line), the hookswitch current is reduced, and the OPD bit is set.

-Note: If the OPE bit is enabled before going off-hook, the overload protection circuit can be activated by the line transients produced by going off-hook.
+Note: If the OPE bit is enabled before going off-hook, the overload protection circuit could be activated by the line transients produced by going off-hook.
 To avoid this, the OPE bit should be 0 prior to going off-hook.
 This bit can then be set ~25 ms after going off-hook to enable the overload protection feature.

-4.20.
 Analog Output

-The integrated system-side module that the Si3016 is connected to supports an analog output (AOUT) for driving the call progress speaker found with most of today's modems.
+The integrated system-side module that the Si3016 connects to supports an analog output (AOUT) for driving the call progress speaker found with most of today's modems.
 AOUT is an analog signal that is comprised of a mix of the transmit and receive signals.
+The receive portion of this mixed signal has a 0 dB gain, while the transmit signal has a gain of -20 dB.